samandeep007/LIFBackend/README.md

   - Dual API: REST (Swagger-documented) and GraphQL with real-time subscriptions
   - MongoDB with geospatial indexing for location queries
   - Cloudinary for photo storage with Multer for temp uploads
+  - Socket.IO for WebRTC signaling and real-time updates
   - Standardized error and response handling
   - Rate limiting, CSRF protection, and security middleware